tatianaacostag/DevelopersDoc_site/content/es/PayU Module Documentation/PayU operations/Transfers.md

 <img src="/assets/Transfers/Transfers_04.png" alt="PrintScreen" width="50%"/><br>

-As soon as the request has been successfully sent the transfer is in _In progess_ status and you can see it in the _**Created transfers report**_ section at the end of the module; also, the amount requested is debited from your balance.<br>If the transfers could not be processed, this amount backs to your account and no fee is charged for this operation.
+As soon as the request has been successfully sent the transfer is in _In progess_ status y you can see it in the _**Created transfers report**_ section at the end of the module; also, the amount requested is debited from your balance.<br>If the transfers could not be processed, this amount backs to your account y no fee is charged for this operation.

-## Schedule transfers
+## Programar transferencias
-You can automate the transfers and request the a withdrawal given a fixed amount or each certain time.
+You can automate the transfers y request the a withdrawal given a fixed amount or each certain time.

-{{% alert title="Note" color="info"%}}
+{{% alert title="Nota" color="info"%}}
 When scheduling transfers, you must have the enough funds by the time when the transfer is executed.
 {{% /alert %}}

 To schedule a transfer, follow these steps.

 1. Log into your PayU account.
-In the left menu, expand the _**Transfers**_ menu and select _**Schedule transfer**_.
+In the left menu, expand the _**Transferencias**_ menu y select _**Schedule transfer**_.

 ![PrintScreen](/assets/Transfers/Transfers_05.png)

-2. The _**Schedule Transfers**_ module opens, here you can see all the scheduled transfers you have configured.
+2. The _**Programar transferencia**_ module opens, here you can see all the scheduled transfers you have configured.
 Click _**Schedule Transfer**_ to set up a new schedule.

 ![PrintScreen](/assets/Transfers/Transfers_06.png)